AmplitudeAudio/doc-sdk/docs/deep-dive/memory-management.md

 // File: MyGame.cpp, Line: 42
 ```

-On shutdown, if any allocations remain, the memory manager logs them:
+On shutdown, if any allocations remain, you can log them using `MemoryManager::InspectMemoryLeaks()`:

 ```
 [WARN] Memory leak detected: 1024 bytes allocated at MyGame.cpp:42